-The FH Board shall repeal and withdraw the notice of award if it subsequently turns out that the academic degree or academic title has been obtained fraudulently, in particular through falsification of certificates or misrepresentation of scientific or artistic achievements.
+The Head of the Board shall repeal and withdraw the notice of award if it subsequently turns out that the academic degree or academic title has been obtained fraudulently, in particular through falsification of certificates or misrepresentation of scientific or artistic achievements.

 III.
-Requests to the FH Board, deadlines, remedies
+Requests to the Board, deadlines, remedies

-§ 50 Deadline of request/complaint to FH Board
+§ 50 Deadline of request/complaint to Board

-(1) Any requests submitted to the FH Board (in particular pursuant to FHStG and/or these Study and Examination Regulations), especially requests based on a preceding decision of a head of degree programme, must be received by the Head of the Board no later than four weeks after the relevant case, unless expressly provided otherwise.

-(2) The requests shall be sent to the Head of the FH Board by post or by email to kollegiumsleitung@fh-joanneum.at.
+- (1) Any requests submitted to the Board (in particular pursuant to FHG and/or these Study and Examination Regulations), especially requests based on a preceding decision of a head of a degree or certificate programme, must be received by the Head of the Board no later than four weeks after the relevant case, unless expressly provided otherwise. - (2) The requests shall be sent to the Head of the Board by post or by email to kollegiumsleitung@fh-joanneum.at.